natalieagus/50002/docs/FPGA/Lucid V2/shared-ram-gpu-cpu.md

 ## Overview

-A VGA renderer (GPU) and a CPU both need to read from the same screen buffer RAM.
+A  renderer  (GPU-ish, e.g: VGA driver) and a CPU both need to read from the same screen buffer RAM.
 The problem is that a typical BRAM has one read port and one write port.
 The write port is straightforwardly owned by the CPU; it only writes.
 The read port, however, must be shared: the GPU reads every single pixel clock to fetch the current cell's character and color, and the CPU also needs to read back values it has written.

 The solution here is <span class="orange-bold">time-division multiplexing</span> of the single read port, orchestrated entirely by the relationship between two clocks: a 50 MHz clock (`clk50`) and a 25 MHz clock (`clk25`).
 No arbitration logic, no handshake, and no FSM needed.
 The two clock edges carve the time axis into *alternating* CPU and GPU slots, and the mux select is literally just `clk25`.

+{:.note}
+This notes is written with the assumption that the GPU runs on 25Mhz clock e.g: for VGA.
+You can adjust the logic accordingly for different clock rates.

 ## Clock Relationship